gharliquebread/cyclistic-analysis/SQL Analysis.md

 # Analyzing the Data - SQL
 With the data cleaned and explored, it was ready for analysis.
-I write a variety of queries to explore identify trends.
+I wrote a variety of queries to explore identify trends.

 ## Question: Is there a difference in trip duration?